itsnaser/DA2005-INDU/README.md

 forth on only one line.
 A station can connect to several lines (for example station C in Map 1 or station X in Map 2).
 Now suppose instead that Bobby is on the green line at station C in Map 1 (fig. 1), again traveling southward at time t.
-Station C has a southern neighbor that is a nal stop.
+Station C has a southern neighbor that is a final stop.
 In this case, the two possibilities for Bobby at time t + 1 are more distinctive: either Bobby arrives at the final stop Z and then changes direction from southward to northward, or Bobby remains at station C still facing southward.
-Each train station is assigned a specic probability P ∈ [0, 1] of causing a delay.
+Each train station is assigned a specific probability P ∈ [0, 1] of causing a delay.
 The simulation advances one step at a time.
 In each round, the user should be able to ask where train k (where k is between 1 and n) is located and in which direction it is traveling.